bbc/psammead/packages/components/psammead-brand/README.md

 The `url` value is the link that points to the frontpage of the service associated with the `svg`.

-The `location` value is used to set `data-brand` attribute and state where the `Brand` component was rendered.
+The `location` value is used to set `data-brand` attribute and state where the `Brand` component is rendered.
 This can be used for event tracking.

 ## Installation